AgileRL/AgileRL/docs/evo_hyperparam_opt/index.rst

 --------------------

 Tournament selection is used to select the agents from a population which will make up the next generation of agents.
 If elitism is used, the best agent from a population is automatically preserved and becomes a member of the next generation.
-Then, for each tournament, k individuals are randomly chosen, and the agent with the best evaluation fitness is preserved.
+Then, for each tournament, **k** individuals are randomly chosen, and the agent with the best evaluation fitness is preserved.
 This is repeated until the population for the next generation is full.

-The class ``TournamentSelection()`` defines the functions required for tournament selection. ``TournamentSelection.select()`` returns the best agent, and the new generation of agents.
+The class :class:`TournamentSelection <agilerl.hpo.tournament.TournamentSelection>` defines the functions required for tournament selection.
+:func:`TournamentSelection.select() <agilerl.hpo.tournament.TournamentSelection.select>` returns the best agent, and the new generation of agents.

 .. code-block:: python